ElbekDeveloper/The-Roadmap/README.md

     - [Delegate]()
     - [Thread Basics]()

-    3.4 Namespaces

-        3.4.1 What are they?
-        3.4.2 Naming convention
-    3.5 Strings (explain type, memory allocation, etc.)

-        3.5.1 Console I/O
-        3.5.2 PROJECT 1: KESCHA: teach him how to grUeet 3.5.2.1 HOMEWORK: Teach KESCHA greet you in Uzbek!
     3.6 Numbers (explain type, memory allocation, etc.)

         3.6.1 Console I/O of numbers and conversion between strings and numbers